isaacs/tshy/README.md

 ## Configuration

-Mostly, this is opinionated convention, and so there is very little to configure.
+Mostly, this just uses opinionated convention, and so there is very little to configure.

 Source must be in `./src`.
 Builds are in `./dist/cjs` for CommonJS and `./dist/mjs` for ESM.